dcc5480/NEID-Research/README.md

 # NEID-Research

 ## NEID-Research.py
 Used for experimenting with data from the NEID telescope and processed STO data.
+See comments in file for details.

 ## test.py
 Includes functions:
-- fullPipeline (Old, not used anymore)
+- fullPipeline (Old, not used anymore, see process1)
   - Converts downloaded .fits files into data including modeled rv's.
 - fidoSearch
   - Searches for and downloads .fits files.
+Retries download where errors occur (won't retry successful downloads).
 - process
   - Checks for times with enough data and sends the .fits files to process1.
 - process1